34 Fun Email Facts You’ve Probably Never Heard of

 33. Mobile devices are coming forward.

 Up to 60% of emails are read on mobile devices, according to IBM report.
 Indicators depend on the industry.
-Email marketers should take this trend into account and ensure the mobile-friendliness of their campaigns.
+Email marketers should take this trend into account and pay attention to the internet statistics to ensure the mobile-friendliness of their campaigns.

 34. And the last (by now) interesting fact about email.